lpicci96/unesco_reader/README.md

 ![Black](https://github.com/lpicci96/unesco_reader/actions/workflows/code_format.yml/badge.svg)
 # UNESCO Institute for Statistics (UIS) Reader

 A programmatic and pythonic way to extract data from UNESCO Institute of Statistics (UIS) [bulk download services](https://apiportal.uis.unesco.org/bdds).
 This package lets you extract bulk data, specific indicators, or metadata from all UIS datasets.
 This package is currently a beta version and could be unstable.
-No testing have been done yet.
+No testing has been done yet.

 ## Motivation